 Where Do Your Recyclables Go?

-After you put your recyclables out, they are usually taken to Millennium Recycling in Sioux Falls.
-There, workers remove items that can't be recycled.
-Then, the recyclables are sorted into different groups like glass, steel, plastic, and cardboard.
+After leaving your home or business, your single-stream recyclables are most likely delivered to Millennium Recycling in Sioux Falls.
+There, workers remove contaminants (non-recyclable items), and then recyclable materials are sorted into groups like glass, steel, plastic, and cardboard.

-All the materials except for glass are squeezed into large, tight bundles called bales.
-These bales are then loaded onto trucks and sent to other factories.
-These factories use recycled materials to make new products.
+Each material type, except for glass, then gets compressed into large, tight bundles called bales.
+These bales are then loaded onto trucks headed for factories to make new products from the recycled materials.

-Even though where these materials go can change, here is where different recyclables are sent and what they are used for.
+Even though where these materials go can change, below is where different recyclables are sent and what they are commonly used for.

 Have more questions?
 Check out our recycling FAQs!